Here are 5 career actions to take on an annual basis to refresh your career goals, review your accomplishments, and revitalize your personal brand.

 My last post (here) talked about some daily/weekly job seeker habits, and how those contribute to a successful search.

-Here are 5 things to do at the turn of every year to start the year off right.
+Here are 5 things to do every year for your long-term career success.

 1) Document your accomplishments for the year… what did you contribute to organizations you’re a part of?
 (This includes your job, volunteering, church, hobby, or professional associations).
 This will be a big help down the road when it’s time for resume or bio writing.
 (And it’s a confidence booster, too.)
 If you have the time, you can also update your resume, so you always have it handy if a great opportunity comes up.